Boilers Types Explained - Combi, Regular & System

 What is a system boiler?

-A system boiler has all the same components as a combination boiler without the hot water production.
+A system boiler has all the same components as a combination boiler without the integral hot water production.
+Like heat-only boilers it works with a hot water tank.

 How does a system boiler work?